5 from 3 votes

 🥕 How to Cut Carrot Sticks

-Learn how to cut carrot sticks for a simple, healthy and delciious snack!
+Learn how to cut carrot sticks for a simple, crunchy and delicious snack!
 Carrot sticks are the perfect size for little hands!

 Equipment